 Figure 3 - VMRS associated part number w/ location

-Best practices for parts room cleanliness and proper lighting.
+Best practices for parts room cleanliness and proper lighting

 (Chad) Consensus?
 Not yet

 Keeping the parts room clean and organized is essential to prevent damage to inventory items and to maintain their quality.
 Regular cleaning reduces the risk of contaminants entering sensitive components, and helps to eliminate dust, dirt, and debris that can accumulate on stored parts over time.
 Adhering to cleanliness and organization standards will aid in improving inventory accuracy, reduce damaged items, and create a more efficient workflow for inventory management.
 Adequate lighting in the parts room is paramount for ensuring that employees can easily locate, inspect, and handle inventory items.
 Overhead fixtures should be placed between aisles to illuminate the parts on the shelves properly.
 Additional lighting solutions, such as overhead lights, task lights, or LED strips, ensure that every corner of the part room is well-lit and help staff to identify part numbers and to check item conditions in a safe and effective manner.
 See figure 4 as an example of adequate lighting.